SME Credit & Lending

 The Government recognises that Small and Medium Enterprises (SMEs) are the lifeblood of the economy and play a vital role in the recovery of employment growth in our country.
 While the economic recovery has led to an improvement in overall credit availability for Irish business, the issue of access to appropriate forms of finance remains a concern for many Irish SMEs.
 All viable businesses, including SMEs operating in Ireland should have the opportunity to access sufficient finance to meet their enterprise needs.
 In this regard, the Government has developed a number of initiatives to ensure that the supply of credit in the market is sufficient to meet the existing and future needs of SMEs.

-SME Credit and Lending section is tasked with ensuring that viable SMEs can access finance from a wide variety of sources, including bank and non-bank sources.
+The SME Credit and Lending Section is tasked with ensuring that viable SMEs can access finance from a wide variety of sources, including bank and non-bank sources.
 The section also works closely with the Credit Review Office both in its capacity as an appeals body for SMEs refused credit by banks and monitoring the lending to SMEs by AIB and Bank of Ireland.

 With financing options available from AIB, Bank of Ireland, Ulster Bank, and Permanent TSB, and the recent announcement by KBC of their intentions to provide credit to SMEs, Irish SMEs now have a number of bank finance providers available to them.

 AIB and Bank of Ireland submit their lending plans to the Department of Finance and the Credit Review Office at the beginning of each year, outlining how they intend to achieve their lending targets.
-SME Credit and Lending section, in conjunction with the Credit Review Office, analyses the plans and meets the banks to discuss any issues of note.
+The SME Credit and Lending Section, in conjunction with the Credit Review Office, analyses the plans and meets the banks to discuss any issues of note.
 The banks also meet with the Department of Finance and the Credit Review Office on a quarterly basis to discuss progress, in addition to submitting monthly reports outlining progress on lending broken down by sector and region.
 This ensures that new lending continues to increase as a percentage of total sanctioned lending whilst also ensuring that no sector or region is being disadvantaged as a result of bank lending policy.

 SME Credit and Lending section also meet with the other banks to ensure that the Department has a thorough grasp on the machinations of the bank SME lending landscape.
 The section also liaises with small business representative organisations whose members have first-hand experience of dealing with the banks.

-SMEs use financing for growth and investment but also to satisfy working capital needs which can include financing their supply chains.
+SMEs use financing for growth and investment but also to satisfy working capital needs, which can include financing their supply chains.
 SME Credit and Lending section promote and evaluate options to diversify funding for SMEs away from banks.
-This is especially relevant given that many SMEs rely on the banking sector heavily for financing needs - Irish SMEs are among the most reliant in Europe on bank funding.
+This is especially relevant given that many SMEs rely on the banking sector heavily for financing needs – Irish SMEs are among the most reliant in Europe on bank funding.

 The SME State Bodies Group (SME SBG) draws together members from twelve Government Departments and State Agencies that are involved in access to finance for SMEs.
-Established in 2012, its aim is to both, develop key policy initiatives to support SME access to credit and other forms of finance, and to ensure their implementation.
+Established in 2012, its aim is to both develop key policy initiatives to support SME access to credit and other forms of finance, and to ensure their implementation.

-The SME State Bodies Group not only ensures that the commitments contained within the Ensuring Finance for Growth section of the Action Plan for Jobs 2017 are implemented, but also develop new initiatives.
+The SME State Bodies Group not only ensures that the commitments contained within the Ensuring Finance for Growth section of the Action Plan for Jobs 2017 are implemented, but also develops new initiatives.
 The Group regularly engages with bodies, agencies and SMEs to discuss issues associated with SME funding and financing.